The Storm (The Walking Dead): Plot

 Several months after the massacre, winter has arrived and the Kingdom has fallen due to burst pipes, rot, and fires, and is unable to keep up its infrastructure.
 Ezekiel makes the decision to abandon the Kingdom, assembling a large caravan of the remaining survivors to seek out better shelter at the Hilltop, though not before he broadcasts their situation via radio to anyone who might be listening; Daryl, Michonne, and Yumiko help to escort them.
 They discuss the Hilltop's issues of leadership following Tara's death, noting that Maggie has opted to stay with Georgie and her group even after sending her several requests to return.
 After dealing with rogue walkers, Ezekiel tells Daryl that he wants a fresh start with Carol at the Hilltop, stating "it would be easier if it was just us."
 Daryl asks if that is also what Carol wants.

 Meanwhile, Lydia wanders into the forest and finds a walker half-buried in ice.
 She takes off her glove while crying and offers her hand to the walker to commit suicide, but stops when Carol appears and follows her back to the group.
-With the storm building up and nowhere close to a waypoint, Michonne decides to take the group to the abandoned Sanctuary.
+With the storm building up and nowhere close to a way station, Michonne decides to take the group to the abandoned Sanctuary.
 The abandoned factory provides shelter from the storm, but it becomes clear that they do not have the supplies to wait it out.
-Reviewing maps, they recognize that if they cross the boundary to the Whisperers' land and traverse a frozen river, they can quickly reach a safe waypoint within a day.
+Reviewing maps, they recognize that if they cross the boundary to the Whisperers' land and traverse a frozen river, they can quickly reach a safe way station within a day.

 At Alexandria, with the approaching storm taking out their solar power, Gabriel concocts a plan to group up next to large fireplaces in the church and in Aaron's house and realizes they'll have to free Negan from his cell so he doesn't freeze; the residents take shelter in the church.
 Eugene later discovers that the fireplace in the church is blocked off and cannot be used safely, and so they decide that they need to relocate to Aaron's house.
 They all tie a rope around themselves and head out into the blizzard.
 As they cross through the windy snowfall at sub-freezing temperatures, Judith hears Dog barking in the distance and chases after him, forcing Negan to race after her, but he gets injured from flying debris.
 He hears Dog barking and finds Judith, who is beginning to suffer from hypothermia; Negan carries Judith and leads Dog back to the group, despite his injury.